cbteaching/git-demo/README.md

 ```
 cd data
 nano data.csv
-# change the first item just so there's something different
+# change the first item just so there's something different to look at when col1 is printed
 git add .
 git commit -m "change data"
 git push